Darmit2003/SE_Portfolio/week10_project.md

 As the weeks have went on I have slowly started to feel much more proficient with GitHub, C#, MAUI apps and team workflows and in some of these areas I am starting to feel a lot more confident than I felt at in the initial weeks which in turn I feel is helping me provide better quality work.

-My understanding of sofware design principles is also improving with each code review I carry out and also from the suggested changes my code gets from other team members.
+My understanding of software design principles is also improving with each code review I carry out and also from the suggested changes my code gets from other team members.

 I do think that these issues could use more time to be worked on as each week the work does feel kind of rushed and a very simple implementation and tests are usually produced.
 Some more time to polish off these pieces of code and add better features and fit more design principles would be beneficial as sometimes there are ideas that don't come to fruition due to the weekly time constraint.